jeromeetienne/jquery-qrcode/README.md

     <div id="qrcode"></div>

-To finish, add the QR code in the container using:
+To finish, add the QR code to the container using:

     jquery('#qrcode').qrcode("this plugin is great");